bg-gaggle-example/api-assignment/README.md

 Fortunately for me, Maven makes it easy to run tests in an automated fashion.
 And Spring docs include a nice introduction on how to test your APIs.
 I followed this generally: https://spring.io/guides/gs/testing-web/

-You'll find the commit which includes the test under this PR here: https://github.com/bg-gaggle-example/api-assignment/pull/4
+You'll find the commit which includes the tests under this PR here: https://github.com/bg-gaggle-example/api-assignment/pull/4

 I included two web layer tests and one smoke test just for good measure.
 At this point in the project it was nice to be able to quickly run `/.mvnw clean test` to run the tests.